Helena - Lewis and Clark National Forest

 Fire activity is minimal across the fire area.

-Southern Border of the Fire: Crews will continue to hold and strengthen existing control lines, monitoring for hot spots, and beginning some landscape rehabilitation where practical.
+Southern Border of the Fire: Crews will continue to hold and strengthen existing control lines and monitor for hot spots.
+Rehabilitation efforts will focus on dozer lines associated with the North flank of the Black Diamond Fire.

 |Projected Incident Activity|